- Interim President and CEO, Regenstrief Institute

 - Professor of Biostatistics, Indiana University School of Medicine

-With decades of experience in biomedical informatics, Dr. Umberto Tachinardi has a history of successfully developing and implementing health informatics technologies in organizations of all sizes.
+Dr. Umberto Tachinardi began serving as interim president and CEO of Regenstrief Institute December 6, 2021.
+With decades of experience in biomedical informatics, Dr. Tachinardi has a history of successfully developing and implementing health informatics technologies in organizations of all sizes.

 Before joining Regenstrief, he was responsible for building and operating University of Wisconsin (UW) Health’s translational research resources such as data warehouses and new functions in the electronic health record systems.
 Dr. Tachinardi served as the associate dean for biomedical informatics at the School of Medicine and Public Health, University of Wisconsin-Madison and as the chief research information officer at UW Health in Madison, Wisconsin.

 Dr. Tachinardi is a fellow of the American College of Medical Informatics (ACMI) and a longtime member of the American Medical Informatics Association (AMIA) and has served in several leadership roles for the organization.
 In 2020 he was appointed a Fellow of the International Academy of Health Sciences Informatics.